mahlenmorris/VCVRack/Memory.md

 If set, when the patch is loaded (or even when the module is duplicated), it will attempt to load in the last file that was loaded.
 #### Pick Folder for Saving
-Select a folder to Save .wav files to.
+Select a folder to Save WAV or [CSV](#csv-files) files to.
 Once this is done, any inputs to the SAVE Tipsy input will be relative to this folder.
-#### Save to File...
+#### Save to WAV File...
 A standard dialog box to save files will appear.
 The entire current contents of the Memory buffer will be saved as a WAV file.
+#### Save to CSV File...
+A standard dialog box to save files will appear.
+The entire current contents of the Memory buffer will be saved as [a CSV file](#csv-files).
+Note that CSV files cannot be edited or played back by audio software, so the recommendation is to save Memory to WAV files.

 ### Known Limitations
 * Putting noise into the LOAD or SAVE Tipsy inputs can crash VCV Rack.

 # MemoryCV
-The basis of any MemoryCV ensemble dealing with CV signals is exactly one MemoryCV module.
+The basis of a MemoryCV ensemble dealing with CV signals is exactly one MemoryCV module.
 Whichever MemoryCV module is closest to the left side of the other modules in the ensemble is the one used by the ensemble.

 A MemoryCV by itself cannot play or record control voltage signals.
 It is solely where the two CV data signals are stored and can be retrieved.